 1. Fill the Empty Space in the Room

-This is the first tip or method to soundproof your wall and this is not really gonna cost you a lot too.
+This is the best way to soundproof a wall to start and it’s cost effective.
 Filling up the empty space in the room to soundproof is a very basic and fundamental thing to do.
 Do you remember the saying “Empty Vessel Makes More Noise” that is exactly true.
 If your room is very empty with no or less furniture then its gonna make a shit ton of noise and echo.
 So you need to fill the empty space in the room with Furniture, Decorations, Gadgets, or anything.
 This method will definitely help you soundproof your wall.

 One suggestion that I would give is to use big and huge furniture for example like a Bookshelf or a Wardrobe to act as an insulator so that those items of furniture can absorb all the sound-waves coming through the wall.
 This will make sure that the wall and the room is soundproofed perfectly.
 You really need to experiment a lot when it comes to this tip.
 As you don’t have to spend any money here you really need to spend your time.
 You need to keep moving your thing around in the room and analyze which works best.
 Just write down all the combinations possible and experiment accordingly.

 2. Install Foam Mats

-Installing foam mats will definitely help you in soundproofing your wall.
+Installing foam mats will definitely help you in soundproofing walls.
 Foam mats are also called sound insulators.
 Usually, professionals such as Sound Engineers, Singers, DJ (Disc Jockey), Music Directors, Dubbing Studios and more use foam mats to eliminate sound to enter their studio.